-I also used Alexa.com (RIP) to do an organic search analysis or “share of organic search” to see which companies were ranking in Google for the term Digital Transformation.
+I also used Alexa.com (RIP) to do an organic search analysis or “share of organic search” to see which companies ranked in Google for the term Digital Transformation.

-So then I went to the web archives to cross-reference old web pages to see if these companies themselves were using Digital Transformation in their web content and social media content.
+So then I went to the web archives to cross-reference old web pages to see if these companies themselves were using Digital Transformation in their web content and content marketing strategy.